On this page

 The Australian Early Development Census (AEDC) measures how young children have developed by the time they start their first year of full-time school.
 The AEDC collects data every three years in schools across Australia.
 This data provides evidence to support health, education and community policy and planning.

-To date, the development of over 850,000 children living in Australia has been measured across three collections, including more than 54,000 from South Australia.
+To date, the development of over 1,160,000 children living in Australia has been measured across four collections, including more than 75,000 from South Australia.

-National, state and community AEDC data for the 2018 collection will be released in March 2019.
+National, state and community AEDC data for the 2018 collection was released in March 2019.

-Australia continues to be a world-leader in the measurement of early childhood development with the 2015 collection capturing data on more than 300,000 across Australia across all schooling sectors, including more than 19,600 from South Australia or 96.4% of eligible children across all schooling sectors.
+Australia continues to be a world-leader in the measurement of early childhood development.
+The 2018 collection captured data on almost 309,000 Australian children across all schooling sectors.
+Over 20,300 (96%) South Australian children were included.

 AEDC school data for 2018 is available to schools with six or more reception children that participated in the 2018 AEDC data collection.
 The AEDC school profiles provide an overview of school results and include useful information on interpreting, using and sharing AEDC school data.